How to Export WordPress Posts

 - Verify the content of your export file.

-How to Migrate Posts From One WordPress Site to Another?
+How Do I Migrate Posts From One WordPress Site to Another?

 - Go to WP All Export and select Migrate Posts on the export site.

 - After the export is complete, download the Bundle file, which contains instructions on how to import the data.

 - Process the import to complete the migration.